 Physical education teacher certification majors are required to take BIO 100 Biology for the Informed Citizen (4 cr.)1 or BIO 105 General Biology (4 cr.)1 or MIC 100 Microbes and Society (4 cr.)1, and HPR 105 Creating A Healthy, Active Lifestyle (3 cr.)1 to meet prerequisite requirements for advanced courses.
-It is recommended that all incoming first year students wishing to major in exercise and sport science-physical education teacher certification enroll in ESS 121 Adventure Theory for Physical Educators (2 cr.) and ESS 118 Introduction to Physical Education Teaching Profession (2 cr.) during their first year at UWL.
+It is recommended that all incoming first year students wishing to major in exercise and sport science-physical education teacher certification enroll in ESS 121 Teaching Adventure Education in Physical Education (2 cr.) and ESS 118 Introduction to the Physical Education Teaching Profession (2 cr.) during their first year at UWL.

 Teacher certification candidates should refer to additional teacher education policies identified in the School of Education section of this catalog.
 These policies apply to students in all teacher certification programs.
 The School of Education website also has additional information.

 All teacher education students must complete the general education, School of Education, major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.

 Candidates for the Bachelor of Arts or the Bachelor of Science degrees must accomplish the following:

 - Complete at least one ethnic studies (diversity) course.

 - Complete the courses prescribed by the Undergraduate Curriculum Committee for the degree desired in the respective school or college.
 (No substitutions for graduation may be made in course requirements for a major or minor after the fourth week of the last semester of the senior year.)